 One or more independent credit rating agencies will assign credit ratings to the Securities.
 These ratings may not reflect the potential impact of all risks related to structure, market, the additional factors discussed above, and other factors that may affect the value of the Securities.
+If the status of the rating agency rating of the Securities changes, EU (including the UK) regulated investors may no longer be able to use the rating for regulatory purposes and the Securities may have a different regulatory treatment.
+This may result in EU (including the UK) regulated investors selling the Securities which may impact the value of the Securities and any secondary market.
 A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.
 A rating agency may lower or withdraw its rating of the Securities and that action may reduce the market value of the Securities.
+If relying on credit ratings only in their assessment of the Issuer or the Securities, investors are at risk of material inaccuracies in their assessment.